 The Company's investment portfolio generates interest, fee, and dividend income.
 The Company records interest income on an accrual basis, recognizing income as earned in accordance with the contractual terms of the loan agreement, to the extent that such amounts are expected to be collected.
-The Company's Structured Debt investments may generate OID.
-The OID received upfront typically represents the value of detachable equity, warrants, or another asset obtained in conjunction with the acquisition of debt securities.
-The OID is accreted into interest income over the term of the loan as a yield enhancement following the effective interest method.
+The Company's Structured Debt investments may generate OID related income.
+"Structured Debt" refers to a debt investment that is structured with an equity, warrant, option, or other right to purchase or convert into common or preferred equity investments.
+The OID recorded upfront typically represents the value of detachable equity, warrants, or another asset obtained in conjunction with the acquisition of debt securities.
+The OID value is accreted into interest income over the term of the loan as a yield enhancement following the effective interest method.
 Additionally, certain debt investments in the Company's portfolio earn PIK interest.
 The Company records PIK interest in accordance with the contractual terms of the loan agreement, to the extent that such amounts are expected to be collected.
 Contractual PIK interest represents contractually deferred interest that is added to the loan balance as principal and is generally due at the end of the loan term.

-The Company's loan origination activities generate fee income, which is generally collected in advance and includes loan commitment, facility fees for due diligence and structuring, as well as fees for transaction services and management services rendered by the Company to portfolio companies and other third parties.
+Additionally, the Company's loan origination activities generate fee income, which is generally collected in advance and includes loan commitment, facility fees for due diligence and structuring, as well as fees for transaction services and management services rendered by the Company to portfolio companies and other third parties.
 Loan commitment and facility fees are capitalized and then amortized into income over the contractual life of the loan using the effective interest method.
 One-off fees for transaction and management services are generally recognized as income in the period when the services are rendered.
 The Company may also earn loan exit fees, which are contractual fees that are generally received upon the earlier of maturity or prepayment.
 The Company accretes loan exit fees into interest income following the effective interest method, recognizing income as earned in accordance with the contractual terms of the loan agreement, to the extent that such amounts are expected to be collected.

 From time to time, additional fees may be earned by the Company relating to specific loan modifications, prepayments, or other one-off events.
-These non-recurring fees are either amortized into fee income over the remaining term of the loan commencing in the quarter for loan modifications, or recognized currently as one-time fee income for items such as prepayment penalties, fees related to select covenant default waiver fees, and acceleration of previously deferred loan fees and OID related to early loan payoff or material modification of the specific debt outstanding.
+These non-recurring fees are either amortized into fee income over the remaining term of the loan commencing in the quarter for loan modifications, or recognized currently as one-time fee income for items such as prepayment penalties, fees related to select covenant default waiver fees, and acceleration of previously deferred loan fees and OID related to early loan pay-off or material modification of the specific debt outstanding.